fabianloewe/matter-docs/GLOSSARY.md

 ## Child

 A child is a type which is defined in the body of another type.

+## AST

+Abstract Syntax Tree